iosifache/ossfortress/wiki/docs/Analysis environment.md

 ## Setup

-The infrastructure mentioned in [the tooling page](/environment/analysis-infrastructure) can be setup:
+The infrastructure can be setup:
 - Manually: Follow the installation guide provided in the documentation of each each tool.
 The documentations are linked in the pages for each tool.
 - By using the provided Docker Compose infrastructure.